Charles River Campus Parking Policies (updated 2/17/22)

 - Park your vehicle and take your ticket with you

 - Before leaving, take the ticket to the BUMC-BMC Parking & Transportation Services office, 710 Albany Street, for ticket validation.
-Please be patient while PTS staff verify your CRC Parking Permit and validate your parking ticket
+Please be patient while PTS staff inspect your BU ID, verify that you hold a CRC Parking Permit (permits are not transferable), and validate your parking ticket.

 - Insert the validated, no charge ticket into the parking kiosk at the exit gate.
 No payment should be required.

 Note: verification of BUMC Reciprocal Parking eligibility is only offered Monday-Friday, 7am-5pm.
 Those who are unable to get their tickets validated during these hours will be required to pay full-price for parking.
 No refunds will be issued for weekend parking or those who do not get their tickets validated during business hours.

 The following active Boston University Medical Campus permit types may apply for Reciprocal Parking Privileges on the Charles River Campus:

 - 610 Albany St. Garage Permit